 Local accommodation is not included.

-Details, itinerary, and equipment list.
+- Details, itinerary, and equipment list for your trip.

 You can also get our detailed unpublished SMC Guide to The Third Pillar here.